EricPostMaster/Halloween-Candy-Power-Ranking-Cluster-Analysis/README.md

 I decided to use principal components analysis and k-Means clustering to reduce noise in the overall dataset and make it possible to plot the clusters in two dimensions.
 The first two principal components captured 56.7% of the variance in the dataset, so I was confident I would be able to identify some useful clusters.

 After a bit of trial and error and consulting the scree plot for PCA, I settled on three clusters for the group.
 One of the best parts about clustering is getting to know the stories behind each cluster.
-I used Dr. Race’s ClusterProfile function in R (Thanks, Dr. Race!) to plot histograms of each cluster’s variable composition compared to histograms of the overall dataset composition (see below).
+I used Dr. Race’s ClusterProfile function in R (Thanks, Dr. Race!) to plot histograms of each cluster’s variable composition compared to histograms of the overall dataset composition (see example below).
 In the plots below, the salmon-colored bars represent the variable composition of the cluster, and the purple bars represent variable composition of the overall dataset.

 <p align="center">
 <img src="https://github.com/EricPostMaster/Halloween-Candy-Power-Ranking-Cluster-Analysis/blob/master/cluster_profiles_updated.png" width=60% height=60%>